List of Asian-Canadian first ministers

 There have been four first ministers of a Canadian government of Asian descent.
 Of these, all four served premiers of a province or territory; no person of Asian descent has ever served as Prime Minister of Canada.

 Asian-Canadians have been eligible to become first ministers since they gained the right to vote, beginning in 1947.
 The four Asian-Canadians who have held this office are Joe Ghiz and Robert Ghiz of Prince Edward Island, Ujjal Dosanjh of British Columbia, and Ranj Pillai of Yukon.
-Dosanjh and Pillai earned their positions through a party leadership race within their political party while it was in government, while Joe and Robert Ghiz won the title by defeating an incumbent premier in a general election.
+Dosanjh and Pillai earned their positions through a party leadership race within their political party while it was in government, while both Joe and Robert Ghiz won the title by defeating an incumbent premier in a general election.
 No two Asian-Canadian first ministers have ever served concurrently.

-Seven Asian-Canadians have served as the leader of a political party with representation in the legislature.
+Fifteen Asian-Canadians have served as the leader of a political party with representation in the legislature.

-First Ministers
+First ministers

 Four Asian-Canadians have served as first ministers, all at the provincial or territorial level.

-Leaders of opposition parties

-The following Asian-Canadians have served as leaders of political parties represented in the House of Commons or a provincial legislature.
-All eight served at the provincial level, with one going on to lead a national party.
-Those Asian-Canadians who served as both opposition leader and first minister at some point in their careers are listed in the above section.